Nunavik: Geography

 Nunavik is a vast territory located in the northernmost part of Quebec.
 It lies in both the Arctic and subarctic climate zones.
-All together, about 12,000 people live in Nunavik's communities, and this number has been growing in line with the tendency for high population growth in indigenous communities.
+Altogether, about 14,000 people live in Nunavik's communities, and this number has been growing in line with the tendency for high population growth in indigenous communities.

 Nunavik is separated from the territory of Nunavut by Hudson Bay to the west and Hudson Strait and Ungava Bay to the north.
 Nunavik shares a border with the Côte-Nord region of Quebec and the Labrador region of the province of Newfoundland and Labrador.
 The Ungava Peninsula forms the northern two-thirds of the region.
 There are no road links between Nunavik and southern Quebec, although the Trans-Taiga Road of the Jamésie region ends near the 55th parallel on the Caniapiscau Reservoir, several hundred kilometres south of Kuujjuaq.
 There is a year-round air link to all villages and seasonal shipping in the summer and autumn.
 Parts of the interior of southern Nunavik can be reached using several trails which head north from Schefferville.

 Nunavik has fourteen villages, the vast majority of whose residents are Inuit.
 The principal village and administrative centre in Nunavik is Kuujjuaq, on the southern shore of Ungava Bay; the other villages are Inukjuak (where the film Nanook of the North was shot), Salluit, Puvirnituq, Ivujivik, Kangiqsujuaq, Kangiqsualujjuaq, Kangirsuk, Tasiujaq, Aupaluk, Akulivik, Quaqtaq, Kuujjuarapik and Umiujaq.
 The village population (census 2011) ranges from 2,375 (Kuujjuaq) to 195 (Aupaluk).

-There are five meteorite craters in Nunavik: Pingualuit crater, Couture crater, La Moinerie crater and the two craters that together form the Clearwater Lakes.
+There are five meteorite craters in Nunavik: Pingualuit crater, Lac Couture crater, La Moinerie crater and the two craters that together form the Clearwater Lakes.